Algia71/WinSOFM64/README.md

 # WinSOFM64

 Applicazione della quantizzazione vettoriale operata dalla [Self Organizing Features Map (SOFM) di Kohonen](/doc/1990-Kohonen-PIEEE.pdf) alla distribuzione omogenea di punti nel piano.
+Il programma è stato realizzato nell'ambito del corso di Cibernetica, Laurea in Scienze dell'Informazione dell'Università di Bari, Italia.

-_Application of vector quantization performed by Kohonen's Self Organizing Features Map (SOFM) to the homogeneous distribution of points in the plane._
+_Application of vector quantization performed by Kohonen's Self Organizing Features Map (SOFM) to the homogeneous distribution of points in the plane.
+The program was developed as part of the Cybernetics course, Degree in Information Science at the University of Bari, Italy._

 ## Alcuni screenshot